Helical Core Formation and MHD Stability in ITER-Scale Plasmas with Fusion-born Alpha Particles

 \subsubsection{Alpha Test Particle Orbits in HC Equilibrium}

 \quad

-Let us now inspect the situation in the quasi-steady HC state obtained with MEGA for $\beta_\mathrm{\alpha}=0.75\%$.
-According to Fig.~\ref{fig:5gammafreqhdis_beta}, this HC can still be classified as an MHD mode, with only relatively minor modifications due to the presence of alpha particles.
-The energy distribution of the alpha particles in this case is shown in Fig.\ref{fig:5testorbit_fedis}(d), and the pitch-radius distribution of orbit classes at $E = 30$ keV and $3500$ keV can be seen in panels (e) and (f), respectively.
+Let us now inspect the situation in the quasi-steady HC state obtained with MEGA for $\beta_\mathrm{\alpha}=0.75\%$ ($\delta_{HC}=0.64$ m).
+The histogram of alpha particle energy of this case is shown in Fig.\ref{fig:5testorbit_fedis}(d), and the pitch-radius distribution of orbit classes at $E = 30$ keV and $3500$ keV can be seen in panels (e) and (f), respectively.
 We note that due to the lack of toroidal symmetry, the mid-plane-based orbit coordinates ($R,v_\parallel/v,E$) no longer constitute a set of constants of motion.
 Only the kinetic energy $E$ is still conserved in panels (e) and (f), because these plots were generated for a time-independent snapshot of the magnetic field.
 Meanwhile, the data in panel (d) were taken from the actual MEGA simulation, where all fields are time-dependent, so that the kinetic energy $E$ of an alpha particle is also a dynamic variable.

 Fig.\ref{fig:5testorbit_fedis}(d) shows that, during the quasi-steady state of the HC, the passing and trapped particles account for $60\%$ and $30\%$, respectively.
 The remaining $10\%$ corresponds to a new orbit type that periodically transitions between passing and trapped states.
 In Fig.\ref{fig:5testorbit_fedis}, the areas populated by such transitional orbits are drawn in black and labeled ``Passing-Trapped Transitional''.